RethaD27/FSJ_Portfolio_Piece_RETDIA521_JSE2407_GroupA_Rethabile-Diale_FSJ03/README.md

 - **Customer Reviews**: Display reviews with a 5-star rating system.
 - **Responsive Design**: The application is fully responsive and works well on all screen sizes.
 - **Next.js Routing**: Dynamic routing for product detail pages.
+- **Offline Storage**: Save offline changes for synchronization with Firestore.

 ## Project Structure

 ```
 ├── components
 │   ├── FilterSort.js          // Handles product filtering and sorting
-|   ├── GoBackButton.js        // Provides a button to navigate back to the previous page
+│   ├── GoBackButton.js        // Provides a button to navigate back to the previous page
 │   ├── Header.js              // Contains the main header and navigation
 │   ├── ImageGallery.js        // Displays product images with a carousel-like effect
 │   ├── Pagination.js          // Handles pagination logic and UI